karan/oldblog/_posts/2014-04-26-time-management.markdown

 The number one reason why I am able to do so much and still have some free time for myself is because I do what I love.
 It's not something that some teacher or parent wants me to do.

-My friends are the best people on the planet - I talk to them about my studies, work and projects and often collect feedback.
-They talk about theirs as well.
+Moreover, my friends are the best people on the planet - I talk to them about my studies, work and projects and often collect feedback.
+They talk about theirs' as well.
 Most of us work almost all the time, and it's fun.

 To reiterate, the tacticts above may not work for you, they are just references.
 You need to find what's perfect for you, test, tweak and improve from there.